-For certain loans individually evaluated for impairment under impairment guidance, the fair value is based upon the underlying collateral since the loans are collateral-dependent loans for which real estate, owned equipment or livestock is the collateral.
-The fair value measurement process uses independent appraisals and other market-based information, but in many cases it also requires significant input based on management's knowledge of and judgment about current market conditions, specific issues relating to the collateral and other matters.
-As a result, these fair value measurements fall within Level 3 of the hierarchy.
-When the value of the real estate, owned equipment or livestock, less estimated costs to sell, is less than the principal balance of the loan, a specific reserve is established.
+For certain loans evaluated for impairment under impairment guidance, the fair value is based upon the underlying collateral since the loans are collateral-dependent loans.
+The fair value measurement process uses independent appraisals and other market-based information, but in many cases, it also requires significant input based on management's knowledge of and judgment about current market conditions, specific issues relating to the collateral and other matters.
+As a result, a majority of these loans have fair value measurements that fall within Level 3 of the fair value hierarchy.
+When the value of the collateral, less estimated costs to sell, is less than the principal balance of the loan, a specific reserve is established.
+The fair value of these loans would fall under Level 2 of the hierarchy if the process uses independent appraisals and other market-based information.